twooldridge/workshop/snpArcher.md

 dedup: 8
 ```

-While some of the options could be increased from 1 to 2, for the vast majority of these you won't really see a big increase in performance.
-Therefore, I set these at 1, so that the slurm job requests fewer resources of the cluster and is less likely to stay `PENDING` for very long.
+While some of the options could be increased from 1 to 2, for the vast majority of these, you won't see a significant increase in performance.
+Therefore, I set these at 1 so that the SLURM job requests fewer resources of the cluster and is less likely to stay `PENDING` for very long.

-Now, below this is a LONG list of configurable parameters for each step of the pipeline.
-We'll leave these unmodified for now, but this will be good to revisit if you're seeing that some jobs need more slurm resources.
+Below is a LONG list of configurable parameters for each pipeline step.
+We'll leave these unmodified for now, but this will be good to revisit if you see that some jobs need more resources.
 Anything specified here overrides the previous parameters at the top of the config file.
 For example, if `bam2gvcf` keeps timing out and needs more runtime to finish, go and uncomment that section and specify a new runtime variable:

 <img width="747" alt="image" src="https://github.com/user-attachments/assets/e7b8ce93-29f9-4fa5-8e7b-6c70b2884ade">

 Now, we're ready to run everything.
-The `snakemake` job that controls it all will be run in a screen session that you can check in on.
+The `snakemake` job that controls it all will run in a screen session you can check in on.

 ```
 screen -S varcal